Wes Craven's unrealized projects: Trans-Sister Radio film

 On August 8, 2000, Craven was attached to produce the film adaptation of Chris Bohjalian’s novel Trans-Sister Radio for Miramax, but it did not materialize.

 MTV artificial intelligence pilot

 On October 23, 2000, Craven was attached to produce and direct Karl Schaefer's pilot focused on artificial intelligence for UPN.

 The Day I Went Missing film

 On November 1, 2000, Craven confirmed that he would produce the film adaptation of Jennifer Miller's true story novel The Day I Went Missing with Donald Martin writing the script for Miramax.

 The Waiting

 On June 27, 2002, Craven was attached to produce and direct Juliet Snowden and Stiles White's suspense thriller spec script The Waiting, which is about a mother haunted by her dead child, but on November 2, 2005, Alexandre Aja was attached to direct the movie instead of Craven.

 Kamelot TV series

-On January 30, 2003, Craven was attached to produce Kamelot, a sci-fi retelling of the King Arthur legend with Ron Milbauer and Terri Hughes writing and producing for UPN.
+On January 30, 2003, Craven was attached as an executive producer on Kamelot, a sci-fi retelling of the King Arthur legend with Ron Milbauer and Terri Hughes writing and producing for UPN.